Professor Andrew Ballantyne

 - Ballantyne A. Thoreau's Economy.
 In: David Ellison and Andrew Leach, ed.
 On Discomfort: Moments in a Modern History of Architectural Culture.
 Oxford, UK: Routledge, 2017, pp.24-35.

 - Ballantyne A. Projection: On Approaching the Maison de Verre.
 In: Hendrix, J ; Holm, L, ed.
 Architecture and the Unconscious.
 Abingdon: Routledge, 2016, pp.223-232.

 - Ballantyne A. Remaking the Self in Heterotopia.
 In: Catherine M. Soussloff, ed.
 Foucault on the Arts and Letters: Perspectives for the Twenty-First Century.
 London, UK: Rowman and Littlefield, 2016, pp.181-197.

 - Ballantyne A. The unit of survival.
 Architecture Research Quarterly 2016, 20(1), 39-44.

 - Ballantyne A. Architecture and Sacrifice: Intentions and Side-Effects.
 In: Wolfram Bergande, ed.
 Kreative Zerstörung.
 Berlin, Germany: Turia + Kant, 2017, pp.315-333.

 - Ballantyne A. Schizoanalytic City.
 In: Constantin Boundas, ed.
 Architectural and Urban Reflections After Deleuze and Guattari.
-Lanham, MD: Rowman and Littlefield, 2017.
-In Press.
+Lanham, MD, USA: Rowman and Littlefield, 2017.